 At the age of twenty, Brandon became the youngest member ever to join the iconic Canadian Brass, a position he held for seven years.
 While with the group, he played in distinguished venues around the world, performed on television, recorded ten albums, and received three Juno Award nominations.
 He also arranged numerous pieces for the ensemble, which are still performed today.

-Highlights of the 2017-18 season include recitals in New York at Le Poisson Rouge and in Southern California at the Lisa Smith Wengler Center for the Arts at Pepperdine University.
-As a concerto soloist, he will be featured with the Greensboro Symphony (NC), the Cheyenne Symphony (WY), and with the Chamber Music Society of Lincoln Center for their annual Complete Brandenburg Concerto performances, this year appearing in Athens (GA), Princeton, Chicago and in New York at Lincoln Center’s Alice Tully Hall.
+Highlights of the 2018-19 season include US recitals from coast to coast, including the Cal Poly Arts series in San Luis Obispo, CA and the Artists Series of Tallahassee, FL, as well as a tour of Japan.
+These follow 2017-18 highlights at NYC’s Le Poisson Rouge and in Southern California at the Lisa Smith Wengler Center for the Arts at Pepperdine University.
+As a concerto soloist, he is featured with the Greensboro Symphony (NC), Missoula Symphony (MT) and with the Chamber Music Society of Lincoln Center for its annual Baroque program at Alice Tully Hall.

-Brandon has appeared as a soloist with the National Symphony Orchestra, Los Angeles Philharmonic, and the Indianapolis, Jacksonville, and Edmonton Symphony Orchestras.
+Brandon has appeared as a soloist with the National Symphony Orchestra, Los Angeles Philharmonic, and the Indianapolis, Jacksonville, Greensboro and Edmonton Symphony Orchestras.
 He has performed with the New York Philharmonic, International Contemporary Ensemble, the Knights, Orchestra of St. Luke’s, and the Mahler Chamber Orchestra.
 Other solo performances include the Kennedy Center, Walt Disney Hall, and Carnegie Hall, including his 2016 Weill Recital Hall debut and a recent Stern Auditorium performance of Penny Lane alongside Sting and James Taylor.
-During the 2015-16 season, he was featured with the Chamber Music Society of Lincoln Center in its annual performances of Bach’s complete Brandenburg Concertos.
+He has also been featured with the Chamber Music Society of Lincoln Center in its annual performances of Bach’s complete Brandenburg Concertos at Alice Tully Hall and on tour across the US.

 Schumann: Marchenbilder- No. 3, Rasch